mozilla/firefox-test-engineering/guide/software.rst

 Operating Systems: Windows, Linux, or OS X?
 -------------------------------------------

-Most of our sites are developed on Mac OS X or Linux, and deployed on servers running Linux.
+Generally speaking, automation and test tools need to run on the platforms that are being tested.
+Linux and Mac are often used as development environments because the tooling is much more comprehensive.
 If you are a Windows user, you may want to use a program like `VirtualBox`_ to create a virtual machine running a Linux-based operating system.
 The rest of this guide assumes you are using an OS X or Linux-based operating system.

 If you are running Mac OS X, most of the software mentioned here can be installed using the `Homebrew`_ package manager.